National Shipbuilding Strategy

 The National Shipbuilding Strategy (NSS), formerly the National Shipbuilding Procurement Strategy (NSPS), is a Government of Canada program operated by the Department of Public Works and Government Services.
 The NSS was developed under the Stephen Harper Government in an effort to renew the fleets of the Royal Canadian Navy (RCN) and the Canadian Coast Guard (CCG).
 The strategy was broken into three sections; the combat package, the non-combat package and the smaller vessel package.
 The companies who won the bids for the larger ships were not permitted to bid on the smaller vessel package.
-In 2019 the Trudeau Government decided to add a third shipyard to the NSS specializing in the construction of icebreakers for the Coast Guard.
+In 2019, the Trudeau Government decided to add a third shipyard to the NSS specializing in the construction of icebreakers for the Coast Guard.
+The agreement to incorporate Davie as a third shipyard within the NSS was finally signed in April 2023.

 The NSS was launched on 3 June 2010 and the results for the two larger packages were made public on 19 October 2011.
 Contracts for smaller vessels under the NSS were announced as they were awarded.